AndrewHenderson/marionette-redux/README.md

 ### `mixin`

-While `connect` is the recommended approach, it can also be used as a mixin.
+While `connect` is the recommended approach, Marionette Redux can also be used as a mixin.

 ```js
 Marionette.View.extend(MarionetteRedux.mixin);